strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/query-engine/populating.md

     },

     // NOTE: We can't do the same on dynamic zones as their polymorphic nature prevents it for now.
-    // We will explore some concepts like graphQL fragments to allow this later on
+    // We will explore some concepts like GraphQL fragments to allow this later on
     dynamiczoneA: true,
   },
 });